National Day of Prayer: A Plea and Prayer Echoes in A Picture Book from 1945 to 2021!

 Text by Rachel Field; illustrated by Elizabeth Orton Jones

-Today, May 3rd, is designated a National Day of Prayer.
+May 6th 2021 of this year was designated as the National Day of Prayer.
 It seems the world is much in need of this in so very many ways.
 And, it was as children, at a parent’s knee, at night prayers, or in some spiritual setting, that most of us learned to pray.

 Prayer for a Child, originally published in 1944, won the Caldecott Award for best picture book the following year, in 1945.

 I imagine then, with a world at war, there were many prayers being sent heavenward for peace and stability.
 If history does indeed repeat itself, perhaps this Prayer for a Child is a timely classic for your young reader today.

 Its pages are filled with things familiar to a child…family, friends and a wide world.
 Much has changed in a child’s world today.
 Simplicity has been replaced by complexity and childhood seems to be compressed into a smaller and ever smaller window of time